micolous/tm1640-rpi/README.md

 	$ make doxyxml
 	$ make html

-Alternatively, documentation with the current `master` version of the code is available online at http://tm1640-rpi.rtfd.org/
+Alternatively, documentation with the current `master` version of the code might be available online at http://tm1640-rpi.rtfd.org/